wp-slimstat/wp-slimstat/readme.txt

 == Changelog ==

+= 4.2 =
+* [Note] You now have full control over the placement of your reports.
+Move them not just within each screen, but from one screen to another.
+Build your own custom Overview, by simply dragging and dropping report labels just like you already do with widgets and widget areas.
+Compare multiple charts in one screen, and much more.
+Go to Slimstat > Customize and... have fun!
+* [Note] If for any reasons your reports are not being displayed correctly, make sure to give the No Panic button a try (under Settings > Maintenance)
+* [Note] Did you say charts?
+We are adding new visual reports to Slimstat, to make your metrics easier to interpret.
+Stay tuned!
+* [Update] Support for the old "Custom Report" screen (already deprecated in version 4.0) has been removed from the source code.
+Please update your custom reports accordingly.
+* [Update] Renamed and reorganized tabs under Settings to make them easier to understand.
+* [Update] [Flot](http://www.flotcharts.org/) chart library updated to version 0.8.3

 = 4.1.8.1 =
-* [Update] Renamed and reorganized some tabs under Settings to make them easier to understand
+* [Update] Renamed and reorganized some tabs under Settings to make them easier to understand.
-* [Update] Added icons for Windows 10 and Microsoft Edge 12 browser (thank you, Romain Petges)
+* [Update] Added icons for Windows 10 and Microsoft Edge 12 browser (thank you, Romain Petges).
-* [Update] Top Outbound Links and other reports can now be added to the WordPress dashboard (thank you, Cole)
+* [Update] Top Outbound Links and other reports can now be added to the WordPress dashboard (thank you, Cole).
-* [Fix] One metric's description was misleading: it was supposed to be Pageviews per Visit, not Pages per Visit (thank you, Bperun)
+* [Fix] One metric's description was misleading: it was supposed to be Pageviews per Visit, not Pages per Visit (thank you, Bperun).
 * [Fix] Some people were having problems locating the Save button in the settings, which was also hidden when RTL was enabled.

 = 4.1.8 =